Why is yoga philosophy essential for your practice?

 Ph.D., Physical Therapist Judith Hanson Lasater

-Yoga Teacher and Designer Lizzie Lasater
+Yoga Teacher and Creative Lizzie Lasater

 Why study with Judith and Lizzie?